 Census of Population

-Data release - February 8, 2012 (Population and dwelling counts).
+Data release - Scheduled for February 8, 2017 (Population and dwelling counts).
 This is the first in a series of releases.

-Statistics Canada conducts the Census of Population in order to develop a statistical portrait of Canada on one specific day.
-The census is designed to provide information about people in Canada by their demographic and social characteristics.
+Statistics Canada conducts the Census of Population in order to develop a statistical portrait of Canada and Canadians on one specific day.
+The census is designed to provide information about people and housing units in Canada by their demographic, social and economic characteristics.

-The Census of Population is the basis for the population estimates for the provinces, territories and municipalities.
-The information collected supports federal and provincial legislation.
-The population estimates from the decennial census are used to determine the distribution of federal transfer payments to the provinces and territories.
-The census also provides information about the characteristics of the population for small geographic areas to support planning, administration, policy development and evaluation activities of governments at all levels, as well as data users in the private sector.
+The Census of Population is a reliable basis for the estimation of the population of the provinces, territories and municipal areas.
+The information collected is related to federal and provincial legislative measures and provides a basis for the distribution of federal transfer payments.
+The census also provides information about the characteristics of the population and its housing within small geographic areas and for small population groups to support planning, administration, policy development and evaluation activities of governments at all levels, as well as data users in the private sector.

-Federal government, provincial and territorial governments, municipal governments; libraries; educational institutions; researchers and academics; private industry; business associations; labour organizations; ethnic, cultural and other public interest groups; and private citizens are among the users of census data.
+Clients: Federal government, provincial and territorial governments, municipal governments; libraries; educational institutions; researchers and academics; private industry; business associations labour organisations; ethnic and cultural groups; private citizens; public interest groups are among the users of census data.

 - Families, households and housing